adambajguz/Typin/Readme.md

 ### TableUtils

-CliFx comes with a simple utility for writing tables to the console.
+Typin comes with a simple utility for writing tables to the console.
 It can display both ungrouped and single-level grouped collections.
  Its configuration uses expressions to specfiy columns and column values transformations to string.

 ``` c#